dart-lang/site-www/src/_guides/language/analysis-options.md

 You can customize static analysis to look for a variety of potential problems, including errors and warnings specified in the [Dart language spec](/guides/language/spec).
-You can also configure the linter, one of the analyzer's plugins, to ensure that your code complies with the
+You can also configure linter rules, to ensure that your code complies with the
 [Dart Style Guide](/guides/language/effective-dart/style)
 and other suggested guidelines in